GemCopeland/personal-website/src/pages/home.md

 I spend my time designing, researching, listening, imagining, prototyping, facilitating, writing, teaching and gardening.

 I'm a member of [Common Knowledge](http://commonknowledge.coop), a not-for-profit worker cooperative.
-We collaborate with grassroots organisers and communities, using our digital expertise to increase their capacity and multiply their impact.
+We use design and technology to help social movements build power.

 I'm also part of the [Center for Other Worlds](https://otherworlds.pt/), an interdisciplinary research center for design and art based at the Lusófona University in Lisbon.

-I'm interested in building communities, developing new models for living and working collaboratively, imagining alternative possible futures, and understanding how design and digital technology can support these practices.
+I'm interested in developing new models for living and working collaboratively, building strong communities, imagining alternative possible futures, and understanding how design can support these practices.